PFMFind: a system for discovery of peptide homology and function: Overview

 \section{Overview}

-The PFMFind system consists of three major components: a search engine for fast similarity search of datasets of short peptide fragments called FSIndex, a relational database, and the PFMFind GUI (graphical user interface) client (Figure \ref{fig:PFMFind_struct}).
+The PFMFind system consists of three major components: a search engine for fast similarity search of datasets of short peptide fragments called FSIndex, a relational database, and the PFMFind graphical user interface (GUI) client (Fig.~\ref{fig:PFMFind_struct}).
 PFMFind client takes user input, and communicates with FSIndex and the database through its components.
 It passes search parameters in batches to FSIndex and receives the results of searches that are then stored in the database.
 It also retrieves the results from the database and displays them, together with available annotations, to the user.
 The annotations are stored in a separate (BioSQL) schema in the database.

-Most of PFMFind was written in the Python programming language, and uses both the standard Python library and additional modules such as Biopython (\href{http://www.biopython.org}{http://www.biopython.org}).
+Most of PFMFind was written in the Python programming language, and uses both the standard Python library and additional modules such as Biopython (\url{http://www.biopython.org}).
 The components communicate using the standard TCP/IP socket interface and can therefore be located on different machines.
 Since PFMFind is highly modular, the GUI client can be replaced by a Python script for non-interactive use.

-\section{Similarity Search}
+\subsection{Similarity Search}

 PFMFind supports searches of datasets of short peptide fragments of fixed length using an ungapped similarity score obtained by summing similarity scores at each position of the fragments being compared.
-The positional similarity scores can be defined by standard score matrices such as PAM \citep{Dayhoff:1978} or BLOSUM \citep{Henikoff:1992}, or by PSSMs (position specific score matrices) \citep{Gribskov:1987}.
-A dataset consists of all fragments of a specified length from a given protein sequence dataset (where the fragments may overlap).
+The positional similarity scores can be defined by standard score matrices such as PAM~\cite{DSO78} or BLOSUM~\cite{HH92}, or by position specific score matrices (PSSMs)~\cite{GME87}.
+A fragment dataset consists of all fragments of a specified length from a given protein sequence dataset (where the fragments may overlap).

-Iterative construction of PSSM, similar to that used by PSI-BLAST \citep{altschul97gapped}, is supported through plugins --- Python routines that take the results of a previous search and construct a PSSM.
-The default plugin uses the weighting procedure of Henikoff and Henikoff \citep{Henikoff:1994} to assign weights to fragments and Dirichlet mixtures \citep{SKBHKMH96} for regularising the amino acid frequency counts at each position.
+Iterative construction of PSSM, similar to that used by PSI-BLAST~\cite{AMSZ97}, is supported through plugins -- Python routines that take the results of a previous search and construct a PSSM.
+The default plugin uses the weighting procedure of Henikoff and Henikoff \cite{HH94} to assign weights to fragments and Dirichlet mixtures \cite{SKBH96} for regularising the amino acid frequency counts at each position.
 Users with some knowledge of Python can create their own plugins and use them for searches by placing then in the appropriate directory.